debona/ShellBox/README.md

 #### What happen when you execute a library command?

-1. Your shell reads the first line of your script (the shebang) and runs the `shellbox` lib interpreter (with your lib as parameter).
+1. Your shell reads the first line of your script (the shebang) and runs the `shellbox` lib interpreter (with the lib as a parameter).
 2. The interpreter declares few functions.
 The most important function is the **require** function.
 3. The interpreter calls the **require** function on your library.
 The most important thing this function does is sourcing your library.
 4. The interpreter looks for a function like `your_lib::the_command` to call, and then call it.